chronicle/detection-rules/tools/rule_manager/README.md

 * Create a service account key for the service account that has the required permissions assigned and set it as the value for the `CHRONICLE_API_CREDENTIALS` variable.
 Enter the variable's value in JSON format, on a single line as shown in above example `.env` file).
+* To follow [best practices](https://cloud.google.com/secret-manager/docs/best-practices) for storing and handling service account keys, you can customize this code to instead store the key in [Secrets Manager](https://cloud.google.com/secret-manager/docs/overview) and retrieve it via the [Secrets Manager API](https://cloud.google.com/secret-manager/docs/reference/libraries#client-libraries-install-python).

 ### Executing the CLI